sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

           "label": "Smith, John",
           // The number of attachments on the object.
           "attachmentsCount": 4,
-          // fields contains the list of summary fields (as defined via the /admin/config endpoints).
+          // fields contains the list of summary fields (as defined by the /admin/config endpoints).
           "fields": [
             {"name": "age", "type": "integer", "value": 25},
             {"name": "city", "type": "text", "value": "Glasgow"}